 We will send you the latest information about issues that may affect your future as an educator, especially during legislative sessions.
 We highly recommend that you send us your personal email address so we can reach you year-round.

 You’ll find helpful information on issues ranging from student discipline to duty-free lunch that can answer questions and better equip you in the classroom.
 We also include important news in eUpdate (our emailed newsletter) and on social media.

 Refer to this Survival Guide as needed.

-While this publication does not substitute for the advice of an attorney, it does provide up-to-date information on education-related topics that is essential for Texas teaching professionals.
-Keep it in a handy place — you will find yourself reaching for this publication throughout the year.
+While this publication does not substitute for the advice of an attorney, it does provide information on education-related topics that is essential for Texas teaching professionals.
+Keep it handy — you will find yourself reaching for it throughout the year.